pythonanywhere/help_pages/articles/ScheduledTaskParameters.md

 ## Can I include parameters to be passed to my scheduled task?

 Yes you can.
-You can just include the full command-line, including any arguments and parameters, in the "path to script" box:
+You can just include the full command-line, including any arguments and parameters, in the "path to script" box.